 Tips to help children wind down before bedtime.

-• The smell of lavender is calming and is often found in bubble bath products.
+- The smell of lavender is calming and is often found in bubble bath products.

-• Some autistic children may find a weighted blanketOpens in a new tab. helpful to sleep with.
-Others will prefer a duvetOpens in a new tab. and some prefer light blankets
+- Some autistic children may find a weighted blanket helpful to sleep with.
+Others will prefer a duvet and some prefer light blankets

-• Children with sensory processing issues may need certain materials/bedding to feel comfortable.
+- Children with sensory processing issues may need certain materials/bedding to feel comfortable.
 Even the color of the wall and how busy the room is can impact a child’s ability to sleep.

-• Limit screen timeOpens in a new tab. especially in the hour before bed.
+- Limit screen time especially in the hour before bed.

 If your child is struggling to sleep at night it may be useful to try a sleep diary to look at naps over a couple of weeks.
 Are they in a routine of sleeping for long periods in the day?
 How long are they up in the night?
 What time have you started the bedtime routine and what time did they go to sleep?